wp-plugins/easing-slider/readme.txt

 Tags: slideshow, slider, slides, slide, gallery, images, image, responsive, mobile, jquery, javascript, featured, content Requires at least: 3.5
 Tested up to: 3.9
-Stable tag: 2.1.4.1
+Stable tag: 2.1.4.2

-Easing Slider "Lite" is an easy to use slideshow plugin.
+Easing Slider "Lite" is an easy to use slider plugin.
 Simple and lightweight, built with native WordPress functionality.

 == Description ==

-Easing Slider "Lite" is an extremely easy to use slideshow plugin for WordPress.
+Easing Slider "Lite" is an extremely easy to use slider plugin for WordPress.
 It is built to be lightweight and simple, with absolutely no bloat.
 It comes with many great features, some of which include:

 * Fully responsive & mobile ready
 * Lightweight, weighing just 16kb minified including styling